coveooss/connectivity-library/AzureDevOps/README.md

-Indexing is done using the Generic REST API.
+# Indexing Azure DevoOps using the Generic REST API Connector

 You'll need to use a username that has access to everything.

 Note:
 There can be an almost infinite depth of recursivity, so we would have to copy paste until we reach the desired level of depth.